Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Instant

 </div>

 A wild explosion of baffling emotions and senseless frustration bursts forth from the trick, sparking fights all around it.
-When detonated, make a Presence attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Presence against all creatures with a 2 tile radius around the trick.
 If you hit, apply two stacks of crazed.

 ## Pyrotechnics